chrisnu/fasttrack-assignment-chris/README.md

 Known issues:

+- Database versioning is not complete.
+Instead of using spring DDL, I usually use 3rd party library such as Flyway or Liquibase.
 - When it fails the business logic validation, it doesn't throw any error on frontend.
 - Error handling should have been done better (using @ExceptionHandler)
 - Unit tests coverage are on validation only.
 The controller and services tests are not yet implemented.